Commandos (Portugal): Organisation and evolution

 This organisation of a group with six teams and each team with five men suffered adaptations, but the base-cell, the five-men team, remained throughout the war.

 The war's evolution revealed the necessity of more commando soldiers and independent units, capable of operating during longer periods and being self-sustained: reasons that led to the creation of commando companies.
 The first company was formed in Portuguese Angola and its instruction started in September 1964.
 Its commander, Captain Albuquerque Gonçalves, received the unit's banner on February 5, 1965.
 The second company had as its destination Mozambique, commanded by Captain Jaime Neves.

-The organisation and organisational principles of the Portuguese commandos, are established in great mobility and creativity and in counter-guerrilla combat techniques, very well defined and able to support permanent innovation.
+The organisation and organisational principles of the Portuguese commandos, are established in great mobility and creativity and in counter-guerrilla forces combat techniques, very well defined and able to support permanent innovation.

 The composition and organisation of the commando companies were always adapted to the circumstances and situations, although throughout the war it was possible to verify two main models, that originated what we can call light companies and heavy companies.

 The former were composed of four commando groups, each one with four sub-groups, constituting 80 men and with few back-up components.
 These companies had little capability to maintain themselves, independently, during long periods of time, because they were meant as temporary reinforcements to units in quadrillage, like intervention forces, and received from those units the necessary support.
 In these companies, the mobility and flexibility were privileged, and were initially used in Guinea and Mozambique.

 The heavy companies had five, five-team commando groups, in a total of 125 men, together with a formation of service personnel, of about 80 men, with medics, signallers, transport soldiers and cooks.